-The player starts by choosing a song from their hard drive, and the game uses an algorithm to create a level based on the song.
-Once in the level, the gameplay consists of the player falling from the sky while moving close to objects for points, or in some cases, depending on the music played, fighting off monsters and enemies by shooting them.
+Levels in Kick It! are generated procedurally, using song files provided by the user.
+Once in a level, gameplay is similar to Aaaaa!, consisting of the player falling from the sky while moving close to objects for points.
+In earlier versions, depending on the music played, the player would also fight off monsters and enemies by shooting them.
 There are also adjustable settings for the player to create desired effect, tweaking the level to their liking.

-As the game is still in an alpha state, it is not yet known if mechanics from previous builds of the game, such as shooting enemies, will be brought back, or if all new mechanics will be introduced as the development continues.
+As the game was left in an alpha state, it is unknown if mechanics from previous builds of the game, such as shooting enemies, would have been brought back, or if entirely new mechanics would have been introduced as development continued.

 Within days of the alpha release, someone had already modded the game, creating their own custom level.
 While the developers were slightly surprised by this, they embraced it and praised it.
 They decided to encourage modding, stating that it's a feature they hope players would take advantage of.